-We would like to acknowledge the City of Unley is part of the traditional lands for the Kaurna people and we respect their spiritual relationship with their country.
-We acknowledge the Kaurna people as the traditional custodians of the Adelaide region and that their cultural and heritage beliefs are still as important to the living Kaurna people today.
+We would like to acknowledge that the land we meet on today is the traditional lands of the Kaurna people and that we respect their spiritual connection with their country.

+We also acknowledge the Kaurna people as the traditional custodians of the Adelaide region and that their cultural and heritage beliefs are still as important to the living Kaurna people today.